apache/activemq-artemis/docs/user-manual/en/security.md

 > **Note:**
 >
-> Any `bootstrap` credentials will be set **whenever** you start the broker no
+> Any `bootstrap` credentials will be reset **whenever** you start the broker no
-> matter what changes may have been made to them at runtime previously.
+> matter what changes may have been made to them at runtime previously, so
+> depending on your use-case you should decide if you want to leave `bootstrap`
+> configuration permanent, or do you want to remove it after initial
+> configuration.

 ## Mapping external roles
 Roles from external authentication providers (i.e. LDAP) can be mapped to internally used roles.
 The is done through role-mapping entries in the security-settings block: